Useful Links

 Statement of intent

-At TKC, it is an absolute priority to minimise the impact that potential socio-economic disadvantage can have on the wellbeing, progress and prospects of our students.
+It is our absolute priority to minimise the impact that potential socio-economic disadvantage can have on the progress, wellbeing and prospects of our students.

-This year, in our third year of strategy, we have prioritised a rebranding of the ‘Disadvantaged’ strategy, which is now referred to as the ‘Educational Equity’ strategy.
+We therefore refer to our disadvantaged/pupil premium policy as our ‘Educational Equity Strategy.
 We have sought to remove all language contributing to the ‘deficit discourse’ in recognition of the positive contribution to our culture and community all students make, regardless of socio-economic status.

 Therefore, the scope of this strategy has broadened as it seeks to ensure an equity of opportunities for all students, including, but not limited to, students in receipt of the pupil premium funding because of socio-economic status.